chinmayhegde/fodl/_posts/2022-01-18-representation01.md

 \hat{y} = f(x), \quad l(y,\hat{y}) = 0.5(y - \hat{y})^2, \quad R(f) = \sum_i \frac{1}{n} l(y_i, \hat{y_i}),
 $$

 then $f$ achieves *zero empirical risk*.
-A very large (either very wide or very deep or both) network is likely enough to fit basically anything we like, so we would like to get reasonably tight upper bounds on the number of neurons needed for exact memorization.
+Our intuition says (and we will prove more versions of this later) is that a very large (very wide, or very deep, or both) network is likely enough to fit basically anything we like.
+So really, we want *reasonable* upper bounds on the number of neurons needed for exact memorization.

 But why should we care about memorization anyway?
 After all, machine learning folks are taught to be wary of [overfitting](https://en.wikipedia.org/wiki/Overfitting) to the training set.
 In introductory ML courses we spend several hours (and homework sets) covering the [bias-variance](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff) tradeoff, the importance of adding a regularizer to decrease variance (at the expense of incurring extra "bias"), etc etc.